phlippieb/phlippieb.github.io/src/content/blog/magic-version-bumps-for-github-prs.md

 The matter of actually performing the version bump is very specific to your tech and project.
 In my case, working on a CocoaPods-based iOS module, it was a matter of invoking a Fastlane command, which updates a Podspec file and re-installs the module using CocoaPods.

 When doing builds on an iOS project, you often need CI actions to run on a Mac machine, which is quite expensive compared to a Linux machine.
 In this case, we could run the action on Ubuntu.
-The trick was to create a separate, dedicated Fastfile just for Github Actions; this Fastfile resides inside .github/fastlane.
+The trick was to create a separate, dedicated Fastfile just for GitHub Actions; this Fastfile resides inside .github/fastlane.

 If you're interested, this is what the Fastfile looks like: